2 minute read

 The first step is transforming input feature to matrix.

-Take the example of the left-most input channel of size 3⨉3.
-Each step as the kernel “slides” through the input channel, a 2⨉2 input sub-matrix is exposed to the kernel, and we flatten the input sub-matrix (in NZ data format) to a row vector of size 1⨉4.
-Concatenate the transformed row vectors as the input matrix of one channel, of size 4⨉4.
-For more than one channel, concatenate the individual input matrix by row, of size 4⨉12.
+Take the example of the left-most input channel of size 3x3.
+Each step as the kernel “slides” through the input channel, a 2x2 input sub-matrix is exposed to the kernel, and we flatten the input sub-matrix (in NZ data format) to a row vector of size 1x4.
+Concatenate the transformed row vectors as the input matrix of one channel, of size 4x4.
+For an input with multiple channels, the img2col transformation is applied to each channel individually first.
+Then, the resulting matrices are concatenated horizontally.
+For example, applying img2col to each of the three 3x3 input channels results in three separate 4x4 matrices.
+Concatenating these three matrices side-by-side produces the final input matrix of size 4x12.

 Transform Convolution Kernel to Kernel Matirx